 A Disaster Forbearance Plan essentially suspends payments for a certain number of months.
 At the end of your Plan period, you will be required to pay the total of any payments that were missed.
 Most investors offer what is known as a Disaster Forbearance Plan (“Plan”).
 The Plan essentially suspends payments for a certain number of months, allowing you time to pay your deductible, return to work, etc. Your loan payments are not forgiven during the Plan.
 At the end of your approved Plan period, the total amount of the suspended payments will be immediately due and payable.
 You are required to make arrangements to pay these suspended payments before the end of the approved Plan.

-If you believe you will be unable to continue making your mortgage payments and may need mortgage disaster assistance, please contact Caliber Home Loans at 1-800-401-6587.
+If you believe you will be unable to continue making your mortgage payments and may need mortgage disaster assistance, please contact Caliber Home Loans, Inc. ("Caliber") at 1-800-401-6587.

 During your time on a Disaster Forbearance Plan, most loan program investors require that we remain in contact with you.
 As such, you will receive calls from us.
 Applicable law requires us to send delinquency notices and/or loss mitigation correspondence during the forbearance period.